Extinction Rebellion blocks London bridges on second day of mass protest

 Earlier, campaigners spray painted red hands outside the London corporate offices of oilfield services company Schlumberger.

-It comes a day after some 8,000 protesters flooded the streets of London, according to Extinction Rebellion.
+It came a day after some 8,000 protesters flooded the streets of London, according to Extinction Rebellion.

 On the first day of mass action on Saturday, they blockaded roads around Oxford Circus and Trafalgar Square.